-Heading into the fourth quarter of 2018, a total of 25 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -14% from the previous quarter.
-By comparison, 37 hedge funds held shares or bullish call options in MIC heading into this year.
-So, let’s see which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At second quarter’s end, a total of 34 of the hedge funds tracked by Insider Monkey were long this stock, a change of 3% from one quarter earlier.
+By comparison, 38 hedge funds held shares or bullish call options in MIC a year ago.
+So, let’s check out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|